OneClickLeverage/Cream-Leverage-Contract/README.md

 - First, users need to create an account but only at the beginning.

 ### Easy-to-Use
 - With ETH, users can literally take leverage with one click.
-With ERC20 tokens listed on Cream Finance, An approval of deposited token for the account is neccesary.
+With ERC20 tokens listed on Cream Finance, An approval for the account is neccesary.
 - As the demo shows, users can dynamically specify how much you leverage or deleverage your position by slider on the user interface.
 - Expected outcomes of users' positions, such as debt ratio, leverage, liquidation price, and net apy are explicitly shown to them.